nikipoatgit/ussoi_camfeed/README.md

 # USSOI CAMfeed

-> Note: API requests are not authenticated.
+> Note: API requests are not authenticated.` yet to implement `

+*  See https://github.com/nikipoatgit/ussoi_camfeed for Host Implementation.

 ## 📑 Table of Contents

 - [System Architecture](#-system-architecture)